ClarkCodes/Raffle-Codes-Maker/README.md

 If you want to contribute to this Project...
 Welcome!, you can do it, just be sure to check out the Issues Section where (as I said before) there is a List of Known Bugs and also a To-Do List about features that are planned to be incorporated, so you can have an idea about what you can contribute with, or even propose something totally new that it's not contemplated there.
 Eventually, I want to fix the bugs and implement the features planned, but if you want to help me with it, I appreciate it, thank you.

 ## Finally...
 Thank you for visiting
-Yeah, I'm grateful for your visit, thank you for seeing my work.. and if you are a contributor, I really appreciate in a very special way your support and help... thank you. :)
+Yeah, I'm grateful for your visit, thank you for seeing my work, thanks for use it... if you make raffles and you use it, I hope it's helpful for you, that's the idea... and if you are a contributor, I really appreciate in a very special way your support and help... thank you. :)

+Enjoy the Software, comments and feedback are always welcome. :)
+Have a great life...
+Happy Coding!, Regards and Best Wishes...
+Clark.